Simulating open quantum systems by applying SU(4) to quantum master equations: Introduction

-Although quantum mechanics actually describes the behavior of isolated and closed quantum systems, in practice most physical situations to which it is applied are open.
-The open nature is necessary to treat basic irreversible processes such as the energy transfer with a heat bath, the particle or charge exchange with a reservoir, and quantum measurements.
+Most physical situations to which quantum mechanics is applied are open.
+The open nature is necessary to treat basic irreversible processes such as energy transfer with a heat bath, particle exchange with a reservoir, and quantum measurements.
 Open quantum systems can be treated under the Born and Markov approximations by the quantum master equation in the Lindblad form~\cite{Lindblad76}, which has been applied across many fields of physics, including quantum optics and quantum information science~\cite{Gardiner04,Carmichael}, atomic and molecular physics~\cite{Bollinger10}, solid state physics~\cite{Blais07}, and optomechanics~\cite{Teufel11}.

+In general, for all but the smallest system sizes, exact analytic solutions to the quantum master equation are intractable.
+Various approximation methods have been introduced, {\em e.g.} perturbation theories~\cite{Cirac12}, mean-field approaches~\cite{Zoller10,nagy11}, cummulant expansions~\cite{Meiser09,Meiser10}, linear response theories~\cite{Lukin13} and $c$-number Langevin equations~\cite{Scully90, Fabre93}.
+However, it is often necessary to benchmark approximate methods with exact numerical solutions.
+Existing numerical simulation approaches, such as the quantum Monte Carlo method~\cite{Knight98}, scale exponentially with the underlying dimensionality of the Hilbert space.
+Therefore, treating any appreciable system size is extremely difficult.

-Here we focus on a novel group-theoretic approach to find an efficient solution of the quantum master equation for an important class of quantum optical systems.
-Even though we focus on these systems, the methods we present could be more generally applied to other fields.
-We consider specifically the symmetric coupling of a single-mode cavity field to an ensemble of $N$ two-level atoms (analogous to pseudo-spin-1/2 systems or qubits).
+Here we present a novel group-theoretic approach to find an efficient solution of the quantum master equation, which reduces the exponential scaling of the problem to cubic.
+Even though we focus on an important class of quantum optical systems, the methods we present could be more generally applied.
+We consider the symmetric coupling of a single-mode cavity field to an ensemble of $N$ two-level atoms (analogous to pseudo-spin-1/2 systems or qubits).
 The Hamiltonian that describes this situation in the interaction picture is given by

 where the first term is the free energy, with $\Delta$ being the detuning of the light field from the atomic transition, and the second term is the reversible atom-field coupling with strength~$\Omega$.
 The photon annihilation operator is $a$, and $\sigma_j^{(3)}$ and $\sigma_j^+=(\sigma_j^-)^\dagger$ are Pauli operators for the $j$th spin-component.
 In the presence of decoherence, the full quantum evolution is described by the quantum master equation for the reduced density operator $\rho$: